AEU long-term plan sample: secondary school-based consultation

 • Years 7–12 core classes: up to 25

-• Practical classes (Technology – metalwork, woodwork and robotics): 22 except for Year 8 and 9 (Consideration has been given to the availability of facilities and it has been determined in consultation with the relevant teachers and domain/learning area heads that equipment and space will still allow for a safe and productive learning environment.)
+• Practical classes (technology – metalwork, woodwork and robotics): 22 except for Years 8 and 9 (Consideration has been given to the availability of facilities and it has been determined in consultation with the relevant teachers and domain/learning area heads that equipment and space will still allow for a safe and productive learning environment.)

 • If a class exceeds 25, due to an unexpected enrolment(s) in 2023, the following options will be available for a teacher and principal to consider in recognition of the size of the class: